 Volunteers have worked over 27,000 hours for a value over $579,000 (calculated using the yearly Federal volunteer hourly rate).

 - Pima County Natural Resources Parks & Recreation

 Data points showing the activity of the Sonoran Desert Weedwackers (2000-2008)

 Organized in October 2007.

-Average Number of Volunteers per event: 12 with an active group of approximately 40 volunteers.
+Average Number of Volunteers per event: 8 active volunteers, cap event at around 30 volunteers.

-Meeting Time: every second Saturday of the month from Sept-May
+Meeting Time: every second Saturday of the month (except June, July & August).

-The SNP-E Weedwackers have removed approximately 35 acres of buffelgrass from Saguaro National Park, contributing over 2000 hours of volunteer labor.
-On average, they have a turnout of approximately 12 volunteers each month, including several regulars who attend the buffelgrass pulls on a monthly basis.
+The SNP-E Weedwackers have removed approximately 55 acres of buffelgrass from Saguaro National Park, contributing over 4500 hours of volunteer labor.
+On average, they have a turnout of approximately 12 volunteers each month, including several regulars.
+No experience needed.
+Tools and gloves are provided.

 Organized in February of 2008